TokTok/spec/spec.md

 first 32 bytes of the packet to encrypt the rest of this 'packet'.
 The encrypted part of this packet contains a temporary public key that will be used for encryption during the connection and will be discarded after.
-It also contains a base nonce which will be used later for encrypting packets received from the TCP client.
+It also contains a base nonce which will be used later for decrypting packets received from the TCP client.

 If the server decrypts successfully the encrypted data in the handshake packet